AscendingPassage.com HOME PAGE.

 have preserved their vitality: the gesticulations, the exaggerated

-pantomime of the attitudes of these headless things, are more strange,
+pantomime of the attitudes of these headless things are more striking than if their faces still remained.
+And they

 have preserved too, in an extraordinary degree, the brightness of